-- Nasal polyps (small malignant growths of the nose)
+- Nasal polyps (small growths of the nose)

 - Pregnancy may exacerbate hay fever symptoms

 Hay fever is the way your immune system responds to foreign airborne bodies (such as pollens and molds) in the outdoor air you breathe.
-Approximately 15% to 20% of Americans suffer from hay fever to some degree.
+Approximately 15-20 percent of Americans suffer from hay fever to some degree.
 Found equally in men and women, hay fever is generally seasonal.
 However, it can last all year when allergens linger in the air.
 Spring and fall tend to be the two main hay fever seasons.